AURICLEworksROBOTICS/JUJU/README.md

 juju's cad model is in this repository .

-most of the juju files are in this repository.
+most of the juju files are in this repository .

 we are planning to rebuild juju !